emilyfrels/ETL-Homework/README.md

-# ETL-Homework

-## Baseball Hall of Fame
+# Baseball Hall of Fame

-### There are some important instructions before you get started which you will follow along in the players_etl jupyter notebook.
+## There are some important instructions before you get started which you will follow along in the players_etl jupyter notebook.

-### Quick Overview:
+## Quick Overview:

 1. Open PostgreSQL and create the tables.
 2. Extract the CSV files.